 The term opioid describes all compounds that work at opioid receptors.
 The term opiate specifically describes the naturally occurring alkaloids: morphine, codeine, thebaine, and papaverine.
 In contrast, narcotic was originally used to describe sleep-inducing medications, but in the United States, its usage has shifted into a legal term.

 Opioid drugs include full agonists, partial agonists, and antagonists–measures of intrinsic activity or efficacy.
 Morphine is a full agonist at the μ (mu)-opioid receptor, the major analgesic opioid receptor (Table 31–1).
 Opioids may also differ in receptor binding affinity.
 For example, morphine exhibits a greater binding affinity at the μ-opioid receptor than does codeine.
 Other opioid receptor subtypes include c (delta) and j (kappa) nociception/opioid-receptor-like subtype 1 (ORL-1) receptors.
 Simple substitution of an allyl group on the nitrogen of the full agonist morphine plus addition of a single hydroxyl group results in naloxone, a strong μ-receptor antagonist.
 The structures of some of these compounds are shown later in this chapter.
 Some opioids, eg, nalbuphine, a mixed agonist-antagonist, are capable of producing an agonist (or partial agonist) effect at one opioid receptor subtype and an antagonist effect at another.
-The receptor-activating properties and affinities of opioid analgesics can be manipulated by pharmaceutical chemistry; in addition, certain opioid analgesics are modified in the liver, resulting in ...
+The receptor-activating properties and affinities of opioid analgesics can be manipulated by pharmaceutical chemistry; in addition, certain opioid analgesics are modified in ...